NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 among the sensors on the rig are not modeled, but any group of images acquired with the same sensor still share intrinsics.

-The `Theia <https://github.com/sweeneychris/TheiaSfM>`_ package is used to find the initial camera poses.
+The `Theia <https://github.com/sweeneychris/TheiaSfM>`_ package is invoked (and shipped with ASP) to find the initial camera poses.

 See :numref:`rig_calibrator_example` for a solved example, :numref:`sfm_iss` for a larger example covering a full ISS module, and